 It is possible that lack of community involvement in generating projects ideas negatively influences project sustainability.
-The study findings also corroborated with Okafor [22] who observed that when communities participate in their own projects include empowering communities improve efficiency, local participation yields better projects, better outcomes as well transparency greater and as accountability enhances service delivery.
+The study findings also corroborated with Okafor [22] who observed that when communities participate in their own projects include empowering communities improve efficiency, local participation yields better projects, better outcomes as well as greater transparency and accountability enhances service delivery.